 Did you know that Mexico City is one of the most visited tourist destinations globally?
 With its impressive historical attractions, vibrant nightlife, and insanely delicious food, it’s no wonder 97 million people are drawn to visit the Mexican capital.
-Whether you’re going to Mexico City for a 3 day weekend, a week, or longer as a digital noman or expat, we’ve got you covered on the different neighborhoods.

 But if you’re not familiar with the city, deciding where to stay in Mexico City can be overwhelming.
 That’s why a former resident will explain the unique neighborhoods in Mexico City and which ones would best fit your travel style, whether you’re an expat, a digital nomad, or simply on holiday.